Other M&A Contracts and Documents

 Capital Factory is a hub for entrepreneurs in Austin.
 It’s a co-working space, incubator, and great source for education and networking opportunities.

 Tech Ranch is another supportive entrepreneurial community local to Austin.
 You can find a co-working, office space or programs to help grow your endeavor.

 How does a Mergers and Acquisitions Lawyer Help?

 While lawyers won’t usually help with the engineering firm’s client relations or business development, a business lawyer can help you navigate the path from owner of an engineering company in Texas to whatever your exit option might be – think retirement or your next endeavor.
 You should think of an experienced corporate attorney as the quarterback of your legal team.

 As a corporate attorney, I help engineering companies raise capital (securities law), purchase existing engineering firms or other businesses (mergers and acquisitions law), sell engineering firms and handle a wide variety of other transaction and contract-related issues, including negotiating and drafting master service agreements.
 I do this in Austin, Houston, Dallas and other areas of Texas and the United States.

-If you want a trusted advisor to jumpstart your new venture, call me at 512.888.9860.
+If you want a trusted advisor to jumpstart your new venture, please get in touch with me.
 I am happy to discuss your plans for the engineering firm.
 As your business attorney, I can help you accomplish your goal of selling or buying an engineering consulting company.

 If you haven’t already be sure and read: